BRACKET RACER’S HANDBOOK & BRACKET RACING GUIDE

 - STAGING LANES

-You are officially considered paired as you pass a designated “committed pair” line near the start of the staging lanes during a “random round” of eliminations.
-Should your vehicle break further back in the lanes, i.e.-by pit control (but can be fixed before the last car in your class is ready to race), you are still eligible to compete in that round of random eliminations.
+You are officially considered paired as you pass the designated “committed pair” sign, which is the Hampton Suites sign in the staging lanes during a “random round” of eliminations.
+Should your vehicle break further back (further north) in the lanes, i.e.-by pit control (but can be fixed before the last car in your class is ready to race), you are still eligible to compete in that round of random eliminations.
 If your vehicle breaks, pull over into the fire lane temporarily (east side of staging lanes).
 If your opponent breaks after passing the “committed” line, a single will be awarded.
-If your vehicle breaks after you have passed the Pit Control building into the staging lanes and return to your pit area, you may not resume racing in eliminations or enter the lanes after you have fixed your vehicle.
+If your vehicle breaks after you have passed the Pit Control building into the staging lanes and you return to your pit area, you may not resume racing in eliminations or enter the lanes after you have fixed your vehicle.
 Exception to this rule: weather or other variables outside our control that forces us to send cars back to the pit area.

 We strongly encourage dial-ins to be on both the driver and passenger side of a vehicle during eliminations (and front window, too) for ease and readability from the control tower.
 Racers may change dial-in’s between rounds to the hundredth of a second.
 All dial-in’s will be posted on the scoreboards.
 Make certain your dial-in and that of your opponent are correct on the scoreboards before final staging your vehicle; otherwise, you have committed to the race.
 There are absolutely no reruns for wrong dial-ins, even if your opponent agrees.